tsani/jerrington.me/drafts/2022-02-08-refactoring-asynchronous-recursion-continuations.md

 title: Refactoring Asynchronous Recursion with Continuation-Passing Style
 ---

+(This article was originally drafted in February 2022.
+The topic is very much related to the previous article's,
+[Implementing environment-based evaluation of recursive functions in OCaml][recursive-closures], but they can very much be read independently.)

 Whew, that's a title that takes some unpacking!
 Asynchronous recursion is a concept in JavaScript, and presumably in other languages with some form of async-await.
 Maybe another way to call it would